pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

  4. For complex stages include a `//` comment with an explanation on a newline before the stage
  5. To 'disable' some stages of a pipeline whilst prototyping another stage, use the multi-line comment `/*` prefix and `*/` suffix

-Below is an example of a poor pipeline layout if you had followed none of the guiding principles:
+Below is an example of a poor pipeline layout if you have followed none of the guiding principles:

 ```javascript
 // BAD